 It was Detective Sergeant Matt Strickland’s night off.
-He’d had Stouffer’s lasagna for dinner, with an added sprinkle of romano, grilled to bubbling in a toaster oven.
-He’d watered the 57 succulents he kept on the screened-in little terrace of his ground-floor one-bedroom Hollywood apartment.
-He’d watched the nine o’clock news then taken four herbal sleep aids.
+He’d had Stouffer’s lasagna for dinner, watered the 57 succulents he kept on the screened-in little terrace of his ground-floor one-bedroom Hollywood apartment, watched the nine o’clock news then taken four herbal sleep aids.
 He woke up fast when his cell phone buzzed.
 When he heard Rhea’s familiar cadence, “Hey Strickland–” he was fully awake.

 “Detective– ” he automatically responded, “Are you ok?
 Where are you?”